theSaneHatter/the-chatroom/README.md

 - perhaps make encryption using asymmetric keys and signatures, could also allow smaler chat rooms if combined with filtering
 ### backend :
 - jajaja we all know the prob with importing flask and breaking system packages and stuff for linux users.
->> so make ts more like a flask app.
+>> so make ts more like a flask app, so it can be ran with ie flash main.py
 - windows compatability
 >> might be some stuff on other compu that was never published for this, but big prob is with system calling for logs and stuff